-ACSA’s intensive seven-weekend academy for superintendents offers an excellent forum for new or aspiring superintendents to develop the fundamental skills needed to effectively lead a California school district.
+ACSA’s intensive seven-weekend academy for superintendents offers an excellent forum for new or aspiring superintendents to develop the fundamental skills needed to effectively lead a California school district within the new context of local control accountability planning and the Local Control Funding Formula (LCFF).
 Presentations and discussion sessions are conducted by an experienced faculty of superintendents who blend management theory with practical applications and examples.

 Specific themes include:

 - Leadership role of superintendents

 - Shared decision making and restructuring

 - Board/superintendent relations